ForgeRock/sdk-standards-of-practice/ios-styleguide.md

 ## Using SwiftLint

-To inforce most of the guidelines in this document, we suggest to use our SwiftLint configuration.
+To enforce most of the guidelines in this document, we suggest to use our SwiftLint configuration.
 See the [SwiftLint Policy](#swiftlint-policy) section for more information.

 ## Naming